-Mike Head, the Chief Revenue Officer of impact.com, told me it's important to focus on just a few core sales metrics.
+Mike Head, the chief revenue officer of impact.com, told us it’s important to identify a small number of core sales metrics.
 Reviewing these metrics helps you understand who your best-performing reps are and if your organization as a whole is achieving sales excellence.

 To get a full picture of how your sales department is performing, focus on these three groups of metrics:

 The exact sales metrics you choose to focus on will depend on your business objectives.
-Use these metrics as a starting point to guide the ones you decide to focus on.
+However, these metrics offer a helpful starting point.

 Sales performance metrics are probably the first metrics that come to mind when evaluating sales excellence.